togashigreat/AnimeScraper/README.md

 ```
 ## 📄 License

-Distributed under the MIT License.
-See LICENSE for more information.
+Distributed under the GPL-V3.0 License.
+See [LICENSE](./LICENSE.md) for more information.

 ## 📞 Contact